Cloud Endpoints supports APIs that are described using version 2.0 of the

 Generating an OpenAPI document

-Depending on what language you are using, you may be able to generate an OpenAPI document.
+Depending on what language you are using, you might be able to generate an OpenAPI document.
 In Java, there are open source projects for both Jersey and Spring that can generate an OpenAPI document from annotations.
 There is also a Maven plugin.
-For Python users, flask-swagger may be an interesting project, and swagger-node-express for Node developers.
+For Python users, flask-swagger might be an interesting project, and swagger-node-express for Node developers.

 The OpenAPI community is continually developing tools to help in the composition (and, for some languages, automatic generation) of OpenAPI documents.
 See the Swagger website for a complete list of tools and integrations.